Hall of Fame

 - Outreach involvement

-Nominations will be sought six months prior to the award being presented.
+Nominations will be sought at least six months prior to the award being presented.
 They will be sought via the Special Olympics Missouri mailing list (board members, area staff, Tuesday Takeaways, and a newsletter insert) and social media promotion.
 Previous nominees will not automatically be forwarded to the next award year.
 Individuals may be nominated in no more than five separate award years.
-Click here for an Athlete Nomination Form or a Non-Athlete Nomination Form.

 VOTING COMMITTEE: The Voting Committee will be composed of a maximum of nine members.
 The Hall of Fame chair will select members of the Voting Committee after consulting with the Chair of the Board and the President.
 This Committee will include: three past inductees of the Special Olympics Missouri Hall of Fame, three current Special Olympics Missouri staff members, current Special Olympics Missouri Board of Directors athlete representative, two members selected by the voting committee chair.